-he OASDI program is financed essentially on a pay-as-you-go basis.
+The OASDI program is financed essentially on a pay-as-you-go basis.
 That is, current taxes are used to provide current benefit payments.
-The retirement of the baby boom generation will greatly increase the growth of benefit payments, while simultaneously reducing the amount of payroll taxes collected.
+The retirement of the baby boom generation will greatly increase benefit payments, with no corresponding increase in the amount of payroll taxes collected.

-In 2006, the payroll tax rate for the OASDI program is 12.4 percent (6.2 percent paid by employers and 6.2 percent by employees).
-This tax rate is not scheduled to increase.
+In 2013, the payroll tax rate for the OASDI program is 12.4 percent (6.2 percent paid by employers and 6.2 percent by employees).
+This tax rate is not scheduled to change.
+Although temporary programs in 2011 and 2012 reduced the payroll tax by 2 percentage points for employees and for self-employed workers, the general fund of the U.S. Treasury reimbursed Social Security for the 2%, and workers' benefit amounts were unaffected by the decrease in taxes.

 In addition to the payroll tax, the OASDI program receives interest income from trust fund assets and income from the taxation of Social Security benefits.
-At present the program's revenue exceeds its costs, with the result that the OASDI trust fund assets are increasing.
-However, total program costs, including benefit payments and administrative expenses, are projected to increase more rapidly than income.
+From the enactment of the 1983 amendments until 2009, the program's revenue exceeded its costs each year.
+However, since 2009, total program costs, including benefit payments and administrative expenses, have exceeded non-interest income.
+Costs are expected to continue to exceed revenue in 2013 and beyond.
+However, the OASDI trust fund assets are still increasing because of interest income.

 Each year, the Board of Trustees of the Social Security trust funds reports on the program's financial condition.
-The trustees' report presents in great detail the trustees' assessment of Social Security's financial condition over the next 75 years.
-The trustees' report shows financial projections based on three sets of assumptions.
+The trustees report presents in great detail the trustees' assessment of Social Security's financial condition over the next 75 years.
+The trustees report shows financial projections based on three sets of assumptions: high-cost, low-cost and intermediate.
 The projections based on the intermediate assumptions are the trustees' best estimate.
-The intermediate projections from the 2006 report show the following:
+The intermediate projections from the 2013 report show the following: